pamnard/SpyKit-Tracker/README.md

   - **No PII by default:** The tracker actively prevents storing emails as User IDs.
   - **IP Anonymization:** IP addresses are salted and hashed on the edge (Nginx) before storage.
 We store only MD5 hashes (`ip_hash`) for uniqueness checks, not raw IPs.
 - **Lightweight Tracker:** JS tracker weighs only **~2KB** (gzipped) and does not block rendering.
-- **Cross-Domain Tracking:** Supports user synchronization across different domains.
 - **AdBlock Bypass:** Works in a First-party context (via Nginx proxy on your main domain), bypassing most ad blockers and ITP.
 - **Dashboard:** Built-in admin panel (React + Go) for viewing reports, creating widgets, and managing users.

 ## 💡 Advanced Tracker Capabilities

-SpyKit's tracker (`pixel.js`) is designed to capture **more data** with **higher reliability** than standard solutions:
+Pixel's tracker (`pixel.js`) is designed to capture **more data** with **higher reliability** than standard solutions:

 ### 🛡️ Guaranteed Data Delivery (Offline Mode)

-Unlike standard analytics solutions, SpyKit ensures no data is lost even on unstable networks:
+Unlike standard analytics solutions, Pixel ensures no data is lost even on unstable networks:

 - **LocalStorage Backup:** Events are stored locally if the network is down or the server is unreachable.
 - **Smart Retries:** Automatically retries failed requests with exponential backoff (up to 24 hours).